ronyodil/zabbix-templates/zabbix-e2guardian/README.md

 There is no obvoious reason I'm aware of, that would prevent this from working with other Zabbix 3.x releases or other Linux Distributions.

 It's tested working on Ubuntu 16.04 with E2guardian 5.0.2 as well.
+It's working on Debian 10 with Zabbix 4.0 and e2guardian 5.4.

 ## Installation